ucb-ist-drupal/ucberkeley_cas-7/README.md

-With the ucberkeley_cas standard configuration, when a user logs in via CalNet for the first time Drupal will create an account for them and assign them to the "authenticated user" role. **We suggests that you avoid assigning the "authenticated user" role any privileges beyond those assigned to the "anonymous user" role.** The best way to manage privileges for your CalNet users is to create a role like
+With the ucberkeley_cas standard configuration, when a user logs in via CalNet for the first time Drupal will create an account for them and assign them to the "authenticated user" role. **We suggest that you avoid assigning the "authenticated user" role any privileges beyond those assigned to the "anonymous user" role.** The best way to manage privileges for your CalNet users is to create a role like